Best Airdrops Crypto Cards 2026

 Are these airdrops guaranteed?

 No. Pre-TGE points are speculative.
 The final value depends on the token launch price and market conditions.
-Some cards like Tria pay cashback in live tokens alongside their XP program, but the airdrop component (XP converting to tokens at TGE) is never guaranteed.
+Some cards like Tria pay cashback in live USDT alongside a points-and-mystery-box program (Season 3, live since June 2026), but the box rewards and any season-end equity draw are never guaranteed.

 Which cards have the best airdrop potential in 2026?